 - Jazz applicants can make their own audition tapes, but the set-up time and complexity make jazz auditions impractical to hear during our regional travels.
-In other words, if you want to audition by recording, you can make the recording at your leisure and send it in to us.
+In other words, if you want to audition by recording, you can make the recording at your leisure and upload it to your application.

 Let's look at it from a more general perspective.
 You should audition in person at the schools nearest the top of your "wish list."
 Not only will the faculty have the most secure impression of your performance, but you will come away with a feeling about the school that will make your choice easier when it comes time to decide where to attend.
 After all, you are selecting a place to live as well as to study.
 If time, distance, and funds conspire to make a visit to the campus impossible, don't hesitate to send a recording.
 As long as the recording is of decent quality, it will only effect the outcome if your audition is right on the border between acceptable and unacceptable.

 What about regional auditions?
 These are available to undergraduate applicants in a few parts of the country.
 Frankly, it is you, me, and my recording stuff in a room.
 Like videos you upload, regional audition recordings are played for the faculty during our regular audition periods.
 There are two advantages and one disadvantage to attending regional auditions as opposed to making your own recording.
 Advantage #1 is that we are usually able to schedule half-hour auditions.
 You play for fifteen minutes.
 The rest of the time is dedicated to answering questions and letting you know what to expect from us—items usually discussed at the parents meetings on campus.
 Advantage #2 is that we use good microphones, and I write comments.
 This makes for a better than average recorded sound, and the faculty has some faith in the way the audition is conducted.
 The disadvantage of attending a regional audition is that you do not have the option of starting over if you mess up.
 Well, sometimes we start over, but I have to make a note of it.